andymagill/nacelle-frontend-challenge-andymagill/README.md

 Github Copilot was used for project setup, creating a basic scaffold, and troublshooting any errors I encountered.

 Notifcations need to be added using the button and are not shown for 1st time visitors.
-Active notifications are currently saved to local storage when created, displayed on page load, and deleted when dismissed.
+Active notifications are currently saved to local storage when created, displayed on page load, and deleted from storage when dismissed.
 This may differ from expectations for the challenge.

 I also did not perform any source control methods.
 In a real-world scenario, I would have feature branches for notifications and modals, merge my changes into a develop branch, and submit a PR to the main branch for deployment.